 A primary cause of nursing home neglect may be an influx of corporations entering the nursing home industry.
 In many of these cases, the companies’ motive is purely profit-driven, with quality of patient care coming a distant second.
 Frequently, we see corporate owners trim staff at nursing homes to bare-bones levels and utilize less-experienced, lower-salaried staff instead of more experienced workers.

 The signs of neglect or poor care of a nursing home patient care vary widely.
-In most cases, the family of an individual is in the best position to evaluate if their loved was was receiving inferior care.
+In most cases, the family of an individual is in the best position to evaluate if their loved one was receiving inferior care.
 Some signs of deficient care may have a gradual onset and may not always be apparent during regular visits.
-However, experts commonly identify the following warning signs of systemic nursing home neglect:
+However, experts commonly identify the following warning signs of systemic abuse innursing homes:

 - Withdrawal from friends and family